formorer/blog.snow-crash.org/content/blog/stretch-backports.md

  With the release of stretch we are pleased to open the doors for stretch-backports and jessie-backports-sloppy. \o/

-As usual with a new releasewe will change a few things for the backports service.
+As usual with a new release we will change a few things for the backports service.

 ## What to upload where ##